gilbertorgit/jnpr_apstra_kvm/README.md

 1. Python script to create, start, stop and delete the entire topology
 2. All the necessary steps to create a full lab using Apstra and Juniper vQFX and vMX
-3. Word document providing all steps to configure your entire topology If you are a Partner, contact your Juniper Account Manager If you are an End Customer, contact your Partner
+3. Word document providing all steps to configure your entire topology:

+    3.1 If you are a Partner, contact your Juniper Account Manager

+    3.2 If you are an End Customer, contact your Partner
 4. MPLS Core configuration
 5. Lab Topology